harry-124/sbsim-19/README.md

     * If x is reached, bot must pass, shoot or kick ball and regain possession. <br/>
     * Incase of collision, bot possesing the ball given freekick <br/>
     * if ball goes out outside field of play, possesion is given to the opposition at the line. <br/>

+<h3> physics, controller and stateserver <h3>
+    * Discrete time kinematics was used to model bot and ball. <br/>
+    * Used oblique collision model with suitable coefficient of restitution and inertias for collision physics <br/>
+    * Created a cascaded P controller for go to goal commands to bot <br/>
+    * added dribbler and kicker physics <br/>
+    * publishing goalmsgs to a particular bot triggers bot to go to goal <br/>
+    * publishes data as geometry_msgs/Pose<br/>

+<h3> Took data from stateserver and was able display as a simulation of the soccebots </h3>
+    * Subscribes to geometry_msgs/Pose messages of ball pose, robot poses <br/>
+    * Used pygame to simulate the environment <br/>